March 1995 Ulster Unionist Party leadership election

 The March 1995 Ulster Unionist Party leadership election occurred at the Annual General Meeting of the Ulster Unionist Council on 18 March 1995.
 The UUP has had a leadership election every March since at least 1973, and this is one of the few occasions when it has been contested.
 James Molyneaux was re-elected as Leader with 86% of the votes.
+Lee Reynolds stood against Molyneaux and was proposed by future DUP Councillor Graham Craig and seconded by Ulster Unionist stalwart Gordon Lucy.